KQM-git/TCL/characters/anemo/kazuha.md

 | Plunging Attack: Midare Ranzan | 237.84% / 297.07% |

 * Midare Ranzan applies 1U gauge.

 {% endtab %}

 {% tab title="Chihayaburu" %}

 Unleashes a secret technique as fierce as the rushing wind that pulls objects and opponents towards Kazuha's current position before launching opponents within the AoE, dealing Anemo DMG and lifting Kazuha into the air on a rushing gust of wind.
+Within 10s of remaining airborne after casting **Chihayaburu**, Kazuha can unleash a powerful Plunging Attack known as **Midare Ranzan**.

+* **Press:** Can be used in mid-air.

+* **Hold:** Charges up before unleashing greater Anemo DMG over a larger AoE than Press Mode.

+**Plunging Attack: Midare Ranzan**
-Within 10s of remaining airborne after casting Chihayaburu, Kazuha can unleash a powerful Plunging Attack known as Midare Ranzan.
-Press Can be used in mid-air.
-Hold Charges up before unleashing greater Anemo DMG over a larger AoE than Press Mode.
-Plunging Attack: Midare Ranzan When a Plunging Attack is performed using the effects of the Elemental Skill Chihayaburu, Plunging Attack DMG is converted to Anemo DMG.
-On landing, Kazuha creates a small wind tunnel via a secret blade technique that pulls in nearby objects and opponents.
-Midare Ranzan's DMG is considered Plunging Attack DMG.
+When a Plunging Attack is performed using the effects of the Elemental Skill **Chihayaburu**, Plunging Attack DMG is converted to Anemo DMG.
+On landing, Kazuha creates a small wind tunnel via a secret blade technique that pulls in nearby objects and opponents. **Midare Ranzan**'s DMG is considered Plunging Attack DMG.

 | Type | Talent 6% | U | Particles | Frames | Motion Value |
 | :--- | :--- | :--- | :--- | :--- | :--- |